Moarram/headline/README.md

 ### Separator Line
 `_____________________________________________`

 A line above the prompt info text with matching colors.
-It can be disabled if you want by setting `DO_LINE=no`
+It can be disabled by setting `HEADLINE_SEPARATOR_MODE=off`.

 ### Information Line
 `<user> @ <host>: <path> | <branch> [<status>]`